gaperton/ionic-views/docs/optimization-guidelines.md

         }
     }

-Seems to be a good idea, right?
+Seems to be a good idea.
+Right?

+Nah, it's not!
 Surprisingly, **tests shows that the first option consumes less memory**.
 Second option throws out of memory exception in a situation when first option doesn't.
-Function's bytecode takes more memory than the preallocated object, and either JS code is allocated in heap or the heap and the code share the same memory quote. **In any case, don't do that, it's not an optimization**.
+Function's bytecode takes more memory than the preallocated object, and both the heap and the code share the same memory quote.